 If you haven’t, it can be pretty fun!
 However, it’s also a great way of reducing how much you impulse buy.
-When I’m looking for a new item – especially when it comes to clothing – I’m really picky.
-I’ll add ‘maybes’ to my basket, but if I haven’t seen the one, I don’t buy anything.
+When looking for a new item – especially when it comes to clothing – try to be really picky.

 It can be a bit frustrating always window shopping and not doing a whole lot of buying, but it also means that when you finally hit that proceed to checkout button, you’ll be buying something you know you really want.